sintefenergy/shop-documentation/book/examples/ascii/ascii_data_formats.md

      21.10  890.00
      30.36  898.00

-All attributes in the <a href="https://shop.sintef.energy/shop-object-attributes/" target="_parent">reference table</a> with datatype XY can generally be input using the ASCII XY-format described here.
+All attributes in the [attribute table](attribute-table) with datatype XY can generally be input using the ASCII XY-format described here.
 XYN functions can be input by repeating XY formats with different reference.
 Exceptions from this rule are listed in the [exception table].

-+++
+(ascii:txy)=

-## TXY-series <a name="TXY-series"></a>
+## TXY-series
 This data structure is used for the time-dependent values.
 The structure consists of the elements listed in the table below.

 |Name|Comment|